Joycejlee00/AnimeRoulette/README.md

          * Unlike Horror, the thriller genre is more inticing, dark, and suspensful themed
          > <p size="5"> e.i:  Death Note

    ## Extra

+     I created this discord bot using [Discord.Js](https://discord.js.org/#/), which allows me to use the Discord API.
+Along with Discord.Js, I also used [Node.Js](https://nodejs.org/en/), which is a runtime enginine for Javascript.